tetr-git/GC/README.md

 #Unity
 #FirstSteps

 A simple project in Unity.
-A small two player game for a university course computer graphics at HTW Berlin.
+A small two player game for a university course in computer graphics at HTW Berlin.

 The first player who touches the flag three times in the middle of the gamefield wins.
 Shooting the other player results in a respawn of the eneny player at his starting position.
 Restarting the game generates a new maze.